alexclaydon/tinybox/README.md

 Copy the output into the `DJANGO_SECRET_KEY` environment variable in your `.env` file.

+Next, add yourself as a Django admin user: `hatch run python tools/web/manage.py createsuperuser` from the repo root, then follow the prompts.

 Note that if you are using VS Code, you should also ensure that `MallocNanoZone=1` (as specified in `.env.sample` file) is set in your `.env` file to prevent `malloc` errors on launching a Dagster development server.[^1]  This should be the case by default.

 ### Third Party API Keys